Regression adjustment in completely randomized experiments with many covariates: Asymptotic theory

 Let

-Under the above assumptions, the stochastic expansions and bias terms for the estimators of $\tau$ are obtained as follows. \begin{thm} Consider the setup in Section \ref{sec:setup}, and suppose Assumptions (i)-(iv) hold true. \begin{description} \item [{(i)}] Stochastic expansions of the estimators are:
+Under the above assumptions, higher-order asymptotic properties of the estimators for the ATE $\tau$ are obtained as follows. { \begin{thm} Consider the setup in Section \ref{sec:setup}, and suppose Assumptions (i)-(iv) hold true. \begin{description} \item [{(i)}] Stochastic expansions of the estimators are obtained as